walkerdigital/jquery.pwstrength.foundation/README.md

   Default: `true` (Boolean)

   Determines if the verdicts are displayed or not.
+By default these are shown in a postfix element, so be sure to layout your markup with a posfix label.

 * __showVerdictsInsideProgressBar__: